Better Living Through Chemistry (2014 film): Plot

 Doug Varney, is unhappily married to Kara.
 She gives their son Ethan free rein, so he blacks out his windows and eats crushed cookies with milk, instead of cereal.

 Kara is obsessed with staying fit and cycling, and disinterested in intimacy.
-She exercises constantly, teaches spin classes and wins the town's cycle race every year.
+She exercises constantly, teaches spin classes and wins the town's bicycle race, Tour de Woodbury, every year.

-Straitlaced Doug bullies his retired father-in-law, whose small-town pharmacy he took over, but would not let him name it Varney's.
+Straitlaced Doug is bullied by his retired father-in-law, whose small-town pharmacy he took over, but would not let him rename it from Bishop's to Varney's.
 Although frustrated, he takes pride in his work and is very discreet.

 When Doug's delivery person Noah does not finish his deliveries, Doug does them.
 Arriving at Elizabeth Roberts', he delivers several different bottles.
 She is a bored trophy wife, prescription drug abuser and one of Doug's best clients.
 Elizabeth admits she does not have the cash on her, Doug says she can pay him once she does.
 Calling him both sweet and honest, she kisses him.

-Hurrying out, Doug comes home to an unhappy Kara.
+Doug goes home to an unhappy Kara.
 Ethan's principal has called them in for an urgent conference.

-On the weekend, spinning instructor Kara has Doug and a group go cycling.
-He lags behind, arriving 45 minutes later, so he is left with the bill and alone.
-Elizabeth invites him to have lunch.
+On the weekend, spinning instructor Kara and Doug go road bicycle training in a group.
+Doug lags behind, arriving 45 minutes later, finishing last, so he is left to pay the restaurant bill and abandoned.
+Elizabeth becons him to have lunch at her table.
 She easily seduces the unhappy Doug and they begin an affair.

 The Varneys are told that Ethan vandalized a locker with his excrement.
 As there were previous instances, without the perpetrator being found, the school concludes he's responsible for them.
 The school psychologist suggests Ethan see him twice a week, so a disgruntled Kara leaves.

 Over dinner with Kara's dad and his trophy wife, he suggests the Varneys send Ethan to them a few nights a week.
 He suggests that Doug is not a strong enough male role model.

 The next evening, Elizabeth arrives to the pharmacy at closing.
-She tells Doug she married for money as she has limited education.
-Frustrated at not having travelled yet although her husband Jack has the means, Elizabeth abuses prescription drugs to better bear her boredom.
+She tells Doug she married for money and she dropped out of college.
+Frustrated at not having traveled yet although her husband Jack has the means, Elizabeth abuses prescription drugs to combat boredom.